Stanley Cup playoffs: Modern era (1993–present)

 For the 1993–94 season, the league revamped its playoff structure to become conference-based rather than division-based.
 Eight teams in each conference qualified for the playoffs.
 The first-place teams in each division were seeded first and second in their respective conference playoffs; the next six best teams in each conference also qualified and were seeded third through eighth.
-All teams played in the Conference Quarterfinals: first-place versus eighth, second versus seventh, third versus sixth, and fourth versus fifth; after each round, the surviving teams were reseeded to play the Conference Semifinals, then a Conference Final, with the conference champions playing against each other in the Stanley Cup Finals.
-Home ice advantage was determined by higher seed in the first three rounds and by regular-season points of the two teams in the Stanley Cup Finals.
+All teams played in the conference quarterfinals: first-place versus eighth, second versus seventh, third versus sixth, and fourth versus fifth; after each round, the surviving teams were reseeded to play the conference semifinals, then a conference final, with the conference champions playing against each other in the Stanley Cup Final.
+Home ice advantage was determined by higher seed in the first three rounds and by regular season points of the two teams in the Stanley Cup Final.
 All series were best of seven, but the arrangement of home games was changed for Central and Pacific division teams.
 Instead of the normal 2–2–1–1–1 rotation, a series involving teams from both divisions was 2–3–2, with the higher-seeded team having the option of starting play at home or on the road (the format was used four times in 1994, between 1995 and 1998, all higher-seeded teams opted to start play at home with the 2–2–1–1–1 format).

 For the 1998–99 season, the league re-organized into two conferences of three divisions apiece, resulting in the playoff format used through the 2012–13 season.
 The qualifiers remained sixteen, but the seeding changed.
 The three first-place teams in each division qualified and were seeded first through third for the playoffs; of the other teams in each conference, the top five finishers qualified for the fourth through eighth seeds.
 The format otherwise remained identical to that of the 1994–1998 system.

 The NHL realigned into a four-division, two-conference system for the 2013–14 season.
-Under the postseason system from 2014 to 2019 and 2022 onward, the top three teams in each division make the playoffs, with two wild-cards in each conference (for a total of eight playoff teams from each conference).
+Under the postseason system from 2013–14 to the present (excluding the seasons that were changed due to the COVID-19 pandemic), the top three teams in each division make the playoffs, with two wild-cards in each conference (for a total of eight playoff teams from each conference).
 The format is division-based, similar to the 1982 system.
 In the First Round, the top-ranked team in the conference plays against the lowest-ranked wild-card, while the other division winner plays against the higher-ranked wild-card.
 The second- and third-place teams in each division play each other.
 The first-round winners then meet in the Second Round.
-The third round still consists of the Western Conference and Eastern Conference Finals, with those conference winners advancing to the Stanley Cup Finals.
+The third round still consists of the Western Conference and Eastern Conference finals, with those conference winners advancing to the Stanley Cup Final.